 4) We believe that education should be available and affordable to all families.

 5) We believe independent educational consultants are uniquely equipped to guide and support students toward their personal, academic, social, and professional goals.

 6) We believe in the power of education to widen opportunities for everyone which will ultimately improve society for all.

 Look at what the consultant offers, how they conduct their business, and if their services will meet your needs.
 Interview more than one person!
-Path to Admission counselors primarily work with high school students considering their first undergraduate degree program.
-We love to work with teens and their families to help them plan for how their young adult lives will start.
-Our mission is to alleviate the stress and anxiety of achieving this next step.
+I work primarily work with high school students considering their first undergraduate degree program.
+My mission is to alleviate the stress and anxiety of achieving this next step.
 There is a lot of mis information and rumors about how schools choose students and what you should be doing in the process.
-We want to be your source of knowledge in this area.
+I want to be your source of knowledge in this area.